mslinn/jekyll_draft/README.md

 #### `draft_html`

 By default, the draft_html Liquid filter generates HTML if a page is invisible when published in `production` mode.
-If the page is not a draft then the empty string is returned.
+If the page is not a draft, then the empty string is returned.

 The optional parameters for the `draft_html` inline tag are not available for use with the `draft_html` filter.